OvercastNetwork/ProjectAres/README.md

 Appropriate SportBukkit settings are provided in `bukkit.yml.sample` in this folder.
 Of particular importance are these:

 * `settings.bungeecord: true` This is required in order to connect through Bungee
-* `settings.isolate-plugins: true` Isolate the class loaders of plugins without a dpendency relationship.
-  Without this, plugins can get the wrong versions of common libraries from other plugins.
 * `settings.legacy-knockback: true` Emulate knockback mechanics from older versions of Minecraft
 * `settings.water-pushes-tnt: false` Disable water pushing TNT, a newer Minecraft feature that we don't use.